DynamoDS/DesignScript/LanguageSpec.md

 ### While statement

-A "while" statement repeatedly executes a block until the condition becomes false. “while” statements are only valid in imperative block.
+A `while` statement repeatedly executes a block until the condition becomes false. `while` statements are only valid in imperative block.

 ```
 WhileStatement = "while" “(” Expression “)” StatementBlock
 ```

 Example: